evkx/evkx.github.io/content/models/xpeng/g6/G6_RWD_Long_Range/_index.md

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).

-### Regenerative braking
+### Regenerative Braking

 [Regenerative braking](../../../../technology/regen/) is available in two modes.
 You can use [one-pedal driving](../../../../technology/regen/#one-pedal-driving) or you can coast and use the [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal) to regen.
 The system stops the car completely using friction brakes.

 ## Exterior

-The XPENG G6 RWD Long Range, with dimensions of 4753 mm in length, 1920 mm in width, and 1650 mm in height, falls into the Compact SUVs, also known as C-SUVs, offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUV You can choose between 5 different paint colors when ordering this model.
+The XPENG G6 RWD Long Range, with dimensions of 4753 mm in length, 1920 mm in width, and 1650 mm in height, falls into the Compact SUVs category, also known as C-SUVs.
+These offer a balance between the practicality and maneuverability of smaller vehicles and the space and versatility of larger SUVs.
+You can choose between 5 different paint colors when ordering this model.

 You can select from multiple wheel designs, all available in the same size, on the XPENG G6 RWD Long Range, allowing you to personalize your vehicle to match your style and driving preferences.
 The available tire and wheel combinations include: